ameykasbe/aion/README.md

   InvokeMethod("objectName", "methodName", parameters*).evaluate()
   ```
 * It takes first argument a string which is the name of the object.
-* Second argument is method name
+* Second argument is method name.
 * Then it takes a number of arguments equal to the number of arguments of the method.
-Basically, values are assigned to the arguments.
+Internally, values are assigned to the arguments.
-* Examples -
+* Example -
   ```
   ClassDef("class2", Public(Field("field2")), Constructor(Assign("field2", Val(1))), Public(Method("method2", List("p1", "p2"), Union(Var("p3"), Var("p4"))))).evaluate()
   NewObject("object2", "class2").evaluate()